-J

 Command Function

 ADD Add new entries to a dataset.

 CHANGE Change a master search value in all related datasets.

 DELETE Delete entries from a dataset.

-LIST List the value of entries in a dataset.

 Performance of Dbedit

 Suprtool was designed to be as fast as possible, while Dbedit was designed to have as many features as possible.
 Dbedit does no special optimizations.
 It uses the standard IMAGE/Eloquence intrinsics to do all of the accesses to the database.
 Dbedit does not use the fast sequential access method of Suprtool, but Dbedit usually works only with a few records within your database at one time.